Join ConsumerLoginDonate

 • Thermostats help maintain an even temperature and conserve electricity.

-• Timers allow you to turn a heater on to warm up the kitchen before you get up, or to turn a heater off after you have gone to bed.
+• Timers let you turn a heater on before your alarm goes off in the morning or turn a heater off after you’re in bed.

-• Fans help warm up a room faster and distribute the air more evenly, by preventing heat build-up near the ceiling.
+• Fans help warm a room faster and distribute air more evenly by preventing heat build-up near the ceiling.
+Before you buy a heater with a fan, try to listen to it in the shop – some are surprisingly noisy.

 Pays to change psw promo